-3.5 Using the AudioBox with Popular Audio Applications
+3.0 Connecting to a Computer or iOS Device3.5 Using the AudioBox with Popular Audio Applications

 Cakewalk Sonar 8.5+

 Ableton Live 8+

 4.0 Studio One Artist Quick Start

 When Studio One Artist is launched, by default, you will be taken to the Start page.
 Here you'll find document-management and device-configuration controls, as well as a customizable artist profile, a newsfeed, and links to demos and tutorials from PreSonus.
 If you have an Internet connection on your computer, these links will be updated as new tutorials become available on the PreSonus Web site.